 - Large groups can seem overwhelming to our patients, so please limit your group to five people per visit.

-- All guests must be at least 18 years old and have current vaccinations.
+- All guests must be at least 18 years old, out of high school and have current vaccinations.
 To protect our patients’ health, please ask anyone in your group who is ill (cold, cough, sore throat, etc.) to visit us another time.

 - Allow time for parking, orientation and setup, please plan to arrive 30 minutes prior to the scheduled activity time.
 Children are very disappointed when an activity is delayed or canceled at the last minute.